 Optional.
 The backup profile to use.
 Default: 1.

 Keep in mind that filters are set per backup profile.
 They are not reused across backup profiles.

-Optional.
+--target=TAR-GET Optional.
 The target of filters you want to list: fs (files and folders) or db (database tables).